Is $100K a Good Salary for a Single Person?

 A six-figure salary is often associated with a comfortable lifestyle, and for many workers, reaching that threshold is a dream come true.
 If you’re a single person earning $100,000 a year, you may find that you have more than enough to cover your basic needs, with money left over for short- and long-term financial goals.

-But it’s worth noting that the salary doesn’t go as far as it used to.
+But it’s worth noting that salaries don’t go as far as they used to.
 The rising cost of living, shifting economic conditions, and individual spending habits and financial obligations can all play a role.

 Let’s take a closer look.